wmcbrine/PDCurses/sdl1/README.md

 character mapping for chtypes is 16-bit Unicode (the Basic Multilingual Plane).

-The default font (if not redefined) is based on the OS:
+The default font is: /usr/share/fonts/truetype/dejavu/DejaVuSansMono.ttf

-- Windows: C:/Windows/Fonts/lucon.ttf

-- Mac: /Library/Fonts/Courier New.ttf

-- Other: /usr/share/fonts/truetype/freefont/FreeMono.ttf

 Backgrounds